Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Data/ManageFeatures/readme.md

 ## How to use the sample

-Pick a function, then tap a location on the map to perform the function at that location.
-Available edit functions include, "Create feature", "Delete feature", "Update attribute", and "Update geometry".
+Pick an operation, then tap a location on the map to perform the operation at that location.
+Available feature management operations include "Create feature", "Delete feature", "Update attribute", and "Update geometry".

 ## How it works